 The Mervyn M. Dymally School of Nursing (MMDSON) designed and implemented a highly successful recruitment plan.
-From a beginning cohort of Entry level masters students in Fall 2010, the program has grown exponentially.
-With the support of the California Endowment a recruitment video was widely disseminated. and Time Warner Cable was commissioned to produce several commercials that were aired over local cable networks.
-Enrollment currently stands at more than 300 students.
-To be eligible for enrollment into the nursing program, students must hold a baccalaureate degree to meet minimum requirements; however, the majority of enrollees have exceeded that requirement having earned master or doctoral degrees in a variety of fields.
-The MMDSON has received 10 year CCNE accreditation
+From a beginning cohort of Entry Level Master's students in Fall 2010, the program has grown exponentially.
+With the support of the California Endowmentarecruitmentvideowaswidelydisseminated, and Time Warner Cable was commissioned to produce several commercials that were aired over local cable networks.
+Enrollment currently stands at more than 400 students.
+To be eligible for enrollment into the Master of Science in Nursing program, students must hold a baccalaureate degree to meet minimum requirements; however, the majority of enrollees have exceeded that requirement having earned master or doctoral degrees in a variety of fields.
+The MMDSON has received 10 year CCNE accreditation in 2017.

 With the growth in the student body, there has also been a similar rate of growth in the MMDSON faculty.
-From a small beginning group of six dedicated faculty, MMDSON now has 19 full-time faculty and 22 parttime faculty, of which many either have a doctoral degree or are enrolled in a doctoral program.
+From a small beginning group of six dedicated faculty, MMDSON now has 19 full-time faculty and 22 part-time faculty, of which many either have a doctoral degree or are enrolled in a doctoral program.
 MMDSON has been awarded over \$2.2 million in extramural funding for its Song Brown, Robert Wood Johnson Foundation (RWJF), Department of Labor, and National Institute of Health (R25) grant submissions.
 Following the initial approval granted by the California Board of Registered Nursing, MMDSON then applied for national certification with both the Accreditation Commission for Education in Nursing (ACEN) and the Commission on Collegiate Nursing Education (CCNE).

-A partnership has been established with the UCLA School of Nursing, whose faculty and students utilize the simulation lab for student learning experiences.
+Partnerships/PhD Bridges programs have been established with the UCLA and UCI Schools of Nursing.
 In addition, the UCLA School of Nursing Center for Population Studies is housed on the second floor of the LSRNE Building.
 Future expansion of the partnership will include joint course offerings, and faculty and student exchanges.